growerp/growerp/flutter/packages/growerp/README.md

 ### import:
-  will upload data like ledger(glaccount), customers products etc from the terminal Also has a helper program csvToCsv to convert your csv files to the
+  will upload data like ledger(glaccount), customers products etc from the terminal Also has a helper program convertToCsv to convert your files to the
-    GrowERP format.
+    GrowERP CSV format.
   #### Parameters
   * -i input file or directory, if directory will process filenames according the [FileType]
   * -u -p user/password optional, will remember from last time